 12 hours of lectures35 hours of independent study35 hours guided study with online support28 hours preparing for in-class test 40 hours researching and completing coursework blog

 Description of Module Assessment

-Blog articles on key climate change topics 4 x 600 word blog posts (2500 words limit).
-Blog topics can be chosen from a selection of statements relating to each of the 4 seminar topics.
-Students must provide a response to the statements and use the knowledge learned from the lectures and wider reading to develop their arguments.
+EssayAn essay addressing a question answered using material covered in the lectures and wiser reading.
+Students must use the knowledge learned from the lectures and wider reading to develop their arguments.
 Students will be encouraged to include data and diagrams, where relevant, to support their arguments.2: Online Tasks weighted 25%

 Online multiple choice testA multiple choice test following the final session of the module, testing students' factual knowledge of core information from the lectures and set reading.
 The test will last for approximately 15 minutes.